Biological Sciences—MS, PhD

 The Department of Biological Sciences has a number of areas of research excellence including:

-Students may elect to focus their MS studies in clinical laboratory management (CLM).
+Students may elect to focus their MS studies in medical laboratory management (MLM).
 The focus option consists of approximately one-half science courses and one-half business courses—integrating both theoretical and practical aspects of laboratory sciences with management theory.
-The program is flexible and suitable for both the experienced clinical laboratory scientist and the recent graduate.
-It not only provides knowledge and expertise in CLM, but also challenges the student to learn more about rapid developments in immunology, microbiology, and biochemistry.
+The program is flexible and suitable for both the experienced medical laboratory scientist and the recent graduate.
+It not only provides knowledge and expertise in MLM, but also challenges the student to learn more about rapid developments in immunology, microbiology, and biochemistry.
 This non-thesis option within the MS degree allows for completion of the Biological Sciences MS degree within a relatively short period of time.
-Past candidate projects have included studies using computer analysis of cost accounting to study CLM, computer models for productivity analysis, and writing and assembling laboratory manuals.
+Past candidate projects have included studies using computer analysis of cost accounting to study MLM, computer models for productivity analysis, and writing and assembling laboratory manuals.
 Applicants must have MLS(ASCP) certification.

 - several campus research groups, which study environmental microbiology for bioremediation and other applications;